Current Research

 Developing artificial biosynthetic pathways

 This is an exciting new collaborative project in our group – where in collaboration with other LBNL and UV Berkeley teams we are exploring the integration of terpene production systems with artificial metalloenzymes.
 The end goal is to deploy new selective chemical bond formation on biologically produced compounds that were hitherto not possible in biological systems.
 This combination of biology and chemistry constitutes a new approach to developing bioderived and novel materials.
-PREPRINT
+Selected papers:

 Completed Research (since 2007)